swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     case unknown
 }
 ```

+Note that the `Target` and `Product` types are defined using protocols, with structing implementing the specific types of targets and products.
+Although they define unique identifiers, they do not in this proposal conform to `Identifiable`, since that would introduce `Self` requirements on the protocol that makes it difficult to have heterogeneous collections of targets and products, as the SwiftPM package model has.
+This should be alleviated via [SE-0309](https://github.com/apple/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md).
+The `ID` type alias and `id` property should make it easy to conform these protocols to `Identifiable` in the future without affecting existing plugins.

 The `BuildToolPlugin` is extended with the following new entry point that takes the new, more general context and a direct reference to the target for which build commands should be created: